andalyzer-labs/pocket-tcg-ranked-leaderboard-docs/docs/quickstart.md

-# Quick Start Guide – Screenshot Analysis Bot
+# Quick Start Guide – Pocket TCG Ranked Leaderboard Bot

 This guide will help you (the Discord server owner) set up and start using the Screenshot Analysis Bot to track player rankings.